-Dental costs in Merida can be as much as 70% lower than costs in the USA.
-Some clinics offer free consultations.
+Dental costs in Merida can be as much as 70% lower than costs in the USA and some clinics offer free consultations.

 However, prices vary from place to place and you can expect to pay up to 500 pesos ($25) for a checkup.
 A cleaning costs between 250 and 600 pesos and a filling costs between 350 and 700 pesos.

 Cosmetic dentistry and Orthopedic services are available here too, for a fraction of the costs that you would pay in the US.
 It is worth checking past reviews and asking around in various expat forums before deciding to go with a certain dentist.